niplav/site/turning.md

-This brings up an interesting question: As we have more and more elaborate inconsistent preferences with more elements, does it become more likely that the have a unique consistent preference they can be resolved to?
-Or, in other words, if make the graphs bigger and bigger, can we expect the fraction of inconsistent preferences with a unique resolution to grow (strictly) [monotonically](https://en.wikipedia.org/wiki/Monotonic_function)?
+This brings up an interesting question: As we have more and more elaborate inconsistent preferences with more elements, does it become more likely that they have a unique consistent preference they can be resolved to?
+Or, in other words, if we make the graphs bigger and bigger, can we expect the fraction of inconsistent preferences with a unique resolution to grow (strictly) [monotonically](https://en.wikipedia.org/wiki/Monotonic_function)?